-In particular, Staff objects to the extension of the gable roof to create a third story at the rear.
+As previously explained, Staff particularly objects to the extension of the gable roof to create a third story at the rear.
 The resulting asymmetrical roofline is peculiar and the mass at the rear of the house overwhelming.
-Staff notes that the original plans incorporated a two bedroom basement apartment.
-As a basement apartment is not allowed under zoning, it has been eliminated from the plans, but the space remains, now allocated to storage, workshop and recreation room.
-Staff wonders if the uses housed in the third story extension could not be accommodated elsewhere, such as in the basement.
-If the attic story must be used for living purposes, Staff recommends exploring an option with a more conventional and less overwhelming appearance, such as raising the roof equally on both sides to create a steeper gable with a more harmonious appearance and utilizing dormers to add light and headroom.
+Staff recommends exploring alternatives including leaving the roofline of the existing house as it is and locating the offices elsewhere or raising the roof equally on both sides to create a steeper gable with a more harmonious appearance and utilizing dormers to add light and headroom.